LauraGwilliams/MEG_Analysis-Tools/README.md

 ***

 ##### **/decoding**
-- Decoding properties of a stimulus from recorded MEG data
+- Decoding properties of a stimulus from MEG data

 ##### **/PCA**
 - Applying dimension reduction using PCA